OrjanStr/exoplanet_search/README.md

 ## How to Run Code

 ### Unzip data
-go to * [data](data) folder and unzip "archive.zip" so that the data folder contains two csv files: "exoTrain.csv" and "exoTest.csv"
+go to * [data](data) folder and unzip "archive.zip" so that the data folder contains two csv files: "exoTrain.csv" and "exoTest.csv" or download the data directly from kaggle.

 ### pipenv
 We were not able to create a pipenv because of some complications with our computers and the python installation.